Is Itchy Skin a Menopause Symptom?

 There’s no doubt you know when you have got it, but just what is causing that itch?

-This is certainly a very common question at Menopause and the answer is yes it may be, I know it may be something else.
+This is certainly a very common question at Menopause and the answer is yes it may be, or no it may be something else!

 I realise that is not particularly helpful, but below you will find some possible reasons why your skin is itching and a lot of it will be dependent on your hormone balance and your lifestyle and diet.